Structural and cohesion funds/ESIF

 • best practice lessons from Major Projects

-• the new DG REGIO requirements
+• the current DG REGIO requirements

 • alternative project appraisal techniques; project quality standards, 2021-2027

-• Using CBA for other instruments, such as the Connecting Europe Facility
+• using CBA for other instruments, such as the Connecting Europe Facility

 • Managing and audit authorities, intermediate bodies and relevant agencies, under Cohesion Policy;

-• auditors and consulting companies, academics;
+• Auditors and consulting companies, academics;

 • RRF and other actors involved in EU funding programmes and projects.